umutdogan/azure-ai-rag-chat-app/README.md

 > An answer generated based on the contents of the document:
 ![img.png](img.png)

-> If the information related to the questio does not exist in the document:
+> If the information related to the question does not exist in the document:
 ![img_1.png](img_1.png)

 8. Enjoy!